snabbco/snabb/README.md

 I have added initial coverage tests (now need fixing), and a C test to check constants and structures.
 The C test is useful for picking up errors but needs a comprehensive set of headers which eg is not available on most ARM machines so it can be difficult to run.
 I am putting together a set of hardware to run comprehensive tests on to make this less of an issue.

-There is now [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture (x86, glibc) at present (looks like OSX support may come soon).
+There is now [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture (x64, glibc) at present.
 You can [see the test results here](https://travis-ci.org/justincormack/ljsyscall).
 If you fork the code you should be able to run these tests by setting up your own Travis account, and they will also be run for pull requests.

-I have used the LuaJIT [reflect library](http://www.corsix.org/lua/reflect/api.html) [which you can download here](http://www.corsix.org/lua/reflect/reflect.lua) for checking struct offsets.
+I have used the LuaJIT [reflect library](http://www.corsix.org/lua/reflect/api.html) for checking struct offsets.

 Adding buildbot tests for a wider variety of architectures, as Travis is limited to Linux/Ubuntu.
-The plan is to build on Linux ARM (glibc and Musl), Linux x64 and x86 (glibc and Musl) and NetBSD (x86, ARM).
+Currently building on Linux ARM, PowerPC, x64 and x86 and NetBSD x86 and x64, more targets to come soon.
 The [buildbot dashboard is now up](http://build.myriabit.eu:8010/).
-Currently running: Linux glibc x64, Linux glibc ARM, ctest Linux x64, ctest Linux x86, ctest Linux arm, rump test Linux x64, rump test Linux arm, NetBSD x86, ctest NetBSD x86.

 ## What is implemented?